Spinal Cord Injury (SCI) occurs when there is damage to the spinal cord, blocking communication between the brain and the body.

-Injuries are referred to as complete or incomplete, based on whether any movement and sensation occurs at or below the level of injury.
+In general, the higher the injury on the spinal cord, the more dysfunction the person will experience.
+Injuries are referred to as ‘complete’ or ‘incomplete’, based on any movement or sensation which occurs at or below the level of injury.

-REMEMBER: All spinal cord injuries are different and what happens with one person does not necessarily happen with another.
+Every SCI is different and what happens with one person does not necessarily happen with another.